 Decoding Soviet Military Surplus Ammunition Labels

-Military surplus ammunition for classic Warsaw Pact weapons like the Mosin-Nagant or Kalashnikov usually comes in containers labeled in Russian using Soviet military nomenclature.
+Unlike some merchandise that arrives in Military surplus ammunition for classic Warsaw Pact weapons like the Mosin-Nagant or Kalashnikov usually comes in containers labeled in Russian using Soviet military nomenclature.

 Here are two views of a wooden crate containing 7.62x54mmR ammunition.
 Once you know how to read the markings, you can clearly see that this crate contains 880 rounds of 7.62mm cartridges.
 The bullets are the standard military ball, not armor-piercing, tracer, or other even more exotic types.

 We will be able to tell more once we open the case and see the markings on the sealed metal cans.
 That will tell us:

 The cartridge cases are the usual bimetallic cases, steel clad with "gilding metal".

 How old?
 The powder was manufactured in 1977, the same year the cartridges were loaded.